sparkfun/RF_Links/README.md

 </table>

 These wireless transmitters and receivers easily fit into a breadboard and work well with microcontrollers to create a very simple wireless data link.
-The most up to date VirtualWire library can be found [here](http://www.airspayce.com/mikem/arduino/VirtualWire/).
+The original legacy VirtualWire library that is used in this GitHub repo can be found [here](http://www.airspayce.com/mikem/arduino/VirtualWire/).
+However, we recommend using the latest [RadioHead library](http://www.airspayce.com/mikem/arduino/RadioHead/), which supports more architectures.

 Repository Contents
 -------------------